rdbliss/rdbliss.github.io/_posts/2021-11-21-held-accountable.md

 So, if you're really driven to bring in more women and secure their place in academia, you have to find something else to do.

-In this case, Yap decided that the thing to do was to drag people into public and interrogate them for their speech.
+In this case, Yap decided that the thing to do was use her goodwill and social standing in the department to bully me from a pulpit.

 This tactic is remarkably effective.
 In the days leading up to Yap's talk, my friends discussed how bad it would be for me.
 Would I be ridiculed?
 Would Yap ask me to apologize in front of everyone?
-Some encouraged me to not go, warning that the discussion could get out of hand and have consequences for me.
+Some encouraged me to not go, warning that the discussion could get out of hand.
 On the way to the talk, an officemate asked if everyone was ready for "Robert's roast."

-Yap used her goodwill and social standing in the department to bully me from a pulpit.
-That's fine---sometimes you should bully people.
-But while she pointed at me and encouraged a crowd to "hold me accountable," I wondered: Did we truly need to have this conversation, or is Yap just having a fit because she feels helpless?
+While Yap pointed at me and encouraged a crowd to "hold me accountable," I wondered: Did we truly need to have this conversation, or is Yap just lashing out at the only target she can hit?
+Just last month we found [a math department nazi](/i-hate-new-jersey-nazis) who was in charge of both Yap and myself for a while.
+She can't do anything about that now, but maybe it's getting hard to distinguish "nazi" from "people who disagree with me."

+In any event, I'm glad we all had a nice, relaxing reeducation session together.
+Happy Thanksgiving.